hydraulic gear pump troubleshooting

 NPSHa Not Sufficient

-The hydraulic gear pump is a source of power for many devices in the automotive and industrial engines.
-The NPSHa is the National Pump Service Advisory, which provides guidance to help prevent pump failures.
+The hydraulic gear pump happens to be a power source for many mechanical devices in the motor vehicle as well as industrial engines.
+NPSHa is an abbreviation for National Pump Service Advisory, which advises on how to avoid failures of pumps.

 NPSHa-Not-Sufficient